hugsy/gef/docs/index.md

   * **One** single GDB script.
   * **No** dependencies, `GEF` is battery-included and is literally installable within 5 seconds.
+  * **Fast** limiting the number of dependencies and optimizing code to make the commands as fast as possible.
   * Provides more than **50** commands to drastically change your experience in GDB.
   * Works consistently on both Python2 and Python3.